hindu-comm/weblogs/manasataramgini/2008/09/2008-09-27_watching-the-kantaka-s-and-akranta-s.md

 strengthening their grip over the island of la\~NkA under their new current ruler rAjapakSha like never before.
 When they were at a low the Hindu rulers of mainland simply failed to read the situation and let it wind on its own.
-So much so that the outsiders (including Norway\!) got unprecedented access to the island weakening the Hindu sphere of influence.
+So much so that the outsiders (including Norway!) got unprecedented access to the island weakening the Hindu sphere of influence.
 More recently alarmed by these developments the Indian government decided on a show of power by taking over the whole island of